wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 Electronics are fickle, and you won't get everything right the first time.
 There is a learning curve.
 Compared to PCBs, breadboard keyboards are easier to learn on because:
-* Mistakes are easily corrected because no desoldering
+* Mistakes are easily corrected; no soldering and desoldering
 * Parts can be reused in many different configurations
 * A small keyboard is easier to trouble shoot